Corporate Policies - Continuous Disclosure

 To facilitate and support compliance with continuous disclosure obligations, a Continuous Disclosure Committee (accountable to the DXFM Board) has been established.

 The Continuous Disclosure Committee members are responsible for identifying issues that require disclosure and ensuring that announcements are properly reviewed in accordance with Dexus’s due diligence process.
 The Continuous Disclosure Committee comprises senior executives who are located at Dexus’s corporate head office allowing meetings to be convened at short notice.
-The current members are the General Counsel, CEO, CFO, EGM - Investor Relations, Communications & Research and Chief Investment Officer (or their delegates).
+The current members are the General Counsel, CEO, CFO, EGM - Investor Relations, Communications & Sustainability and Chief Investment Officer (or their delegates).

 The Continuous Disclosure Committee operates under a Terms of Reference.
 Whilst a quorum has been determined to be any four members, one of which must be the General Counsel (Chair of the Committee) or CEO, it is acknowledged that meetings may need to be convened at short notice.
 Available members will have the authority to act to ensure Dexus continues to meet its continuous disclosure obligations.
 Where any information is referred to the Continuous Disclosure Committee, it will (as appropriate):